funkydan2/gympiepc-docs/data-projector.md

 1. Begin by typing the title of the song into the search box.
 2. Select the song you wish to add.
 3. Click the +button to add the song to Service Manager. \(If you double click on song title it will go to the Preview.\)
-4. You can reorder the songs in the Service Managerby clicking the blue arrows.
+4. You can reorder the songs in the Service Manager by clicking the blue arrows.

 ![Reorder songs using the blue up and down arrows \(Step 4\)](.gitbook/assets/reorder-songs.jpg)